-The Gateway Green Bike Park and our efforts with the DirtLab Evolution project received a nice shout out in the bike issue of the Willamette Week (a local paper) thanks to an op-ed contribution penned by local ripper Spencer Burback.
-If you’re a regular rider of the park, you may recognize Spencer as the rider with some of the best lines in the park.
+The Gateway Green Bike Park and our efforts with the DirtLab Evolution project received a nice shout out in the bike issue of the Willamette Week (a local paper) recently thanks to an op-ed contribution penned by local ripper and pro level rider Spencer Burback.
+If you’re a regular at the park, you may recognize Spencer as the rider with some of the best lines in the park.

 The article was a nice bit of validation of the efforts we’ve put into the Gateway Green trails and riding experience this year.
 Since receiving the keys to the tool container and a green light to begin implementing improvements on behalf of the Northwest Trail Alliance and Friends of Gateway Green, I’ve organized and logged 13 work sessions to date.
 Not counting the hours I’ve spent wandering the park on foot placing flags and planning trail projects, I’ve personally logged 54 hours of volunteer trail work in the last four months.

 During this time we’ve had anywhere from 2-17 riders come out to aid in making the bike park a place we want to ride our bikes for a total of 369 hours of skilled labor donated to the cause, and growing.